GLOBAL JOURNEY SCHOLARS

 4. Public Works - Dedicated to maintaining infrastructure (roads, highways, bridges, waterways, electricity)

-5. Employment - Dedicated to making sure that all citizens have an opportunity to work for employers
+5. Employment - Dedicated to making sure that citizens have an opportunity to create entrepreneurial initiatives and /or work for employers paying livable wages.

 6. Climate - Dedicated to maintaining the planet for the future and future generations.